Simandy/codewords/readings/readme.md

-# Readings
+# Links to research
-This is where we will keep some of the readings for Codewords.
+This is where we will keep some of the readings and other reference materials for Codewords.
-All of the course readings are available at our custom web-app here~~~>
+Note that if you are looking for the course readings, they are available at our custom web-app here~~~> http://digbeyond.com/readme/phplist.php?course=Code-Words

-http://digbeyond.com/readme/phplist.php?course=Code-Words

-Collected works of e-Lit, generative and parametric text, and X~~~> E-Lit collection #3 https://collection.eliterature.org/3/
+Collected works of e-Lit, generative and parametric text, and X E-Lit collection #3 https://collection.eliterature.org/3/
 *** Javascript works here: https://collection.eliterature.org/3/keyword.html#javascript

-****Work of generative fiction
+## Work of generative fiction
 Evolution, JOHANNES HELDEN AND HÅKAN JONSON http://www.textevolution.net/